-In the sections that follow, we’ll break down the four essential strategies to perfecting your company’s financial management:
+In the sections that follow, we’ll break down the four essential strategies for perfecting your company’s financial management:

 From there, we’ll cover some of the biggest challenges of implementing financial management, as well as how to overcome them as a business owner.